Muscovy Duckling Care in Your Backyard

 Feeding your backyard wildlife is a natural extension to conservation at large.

 Set up feed and feeding areas and times to visit.
 Allow them to see a foraging rest stop, one to add to the many locations they visit every day.
 All birds and ground animals hunt for food in cycles.
+Add a water source for a season.
+You'll be surprised who uses a poultry drinker.
 Be a rest stop.
 Enjoy the company of your neighborhood wild things.

 Chopped kitchen leftovers will be a welcomed addition for all the birds.
 Save your fruit and vegetable parts left behind from cooking and meals.
 Chop them up stir them in with oatmeal.
 Simple as that.